siscia/easy-hire/developers.md

 ## Great I make a pull request, and now ?

-Just [email me](my_email) please be sure to include your pull request, for what company you are applying and for what role.
+Just [email me][my_email] please be sure to include your pull request, for what company you are applying and for what role.

 Then I will write you back.